Sani-pads with Aloe

 Brand names: Hemorrhoidal Hygiene Pads, Sani-pads with Aloe

 What is Sani-pads with Aloe?

-Sani-pads with Aloe (for the skin) is a combination medicine used to relieve rectal pain, pressure, irritation, and mild bleeding caused by hemorrhoids.
+Sani-pads with Aloe (for the skin) is a combination medicine used to relieve discomfort, burning, and irritation caused by hemorrhoids.
 Sani-pads with Aloe will not treat or cure a hemorrhoid, it will only relieve the symptoms.